 Books can inspire and nurture us, and at their best they make us better people.
 To wrap up the year in creative style, we’re sharing the some of the best art and creativity books for kids that were released in 2013.
-I’m excited to share that TinkerLab: A Hands-on Guide for Little Inventors will come out in June 2014, and you can take a sneak peek at it here.
+I’m excited to share that TinkerLab: A Hands-on Guide for Little Inventors will come out in June 2014, and you can take peak at it here.

 Art and Creativity Books for Kids

 Note: Some of the links in this post are Amazon affiliate links.

 The Artful Parent: Simple Ways to Fill Your Family’s Life with Art and Creativity–Includes over 60 Art Projects for Children Ages 1 to 8, Jean Van’t Hul

 This creativity book is filled with so many of my favorite art projects, and it was named one of the best books of the year by Amazon!
 Jean, the author, is also the founder of The Artful Parent Blog,one of my main sources of inspiration for child-directed, process-based art.
 When my oldest daughter was a toddler, Jean’s ideas got me through many a dark afternoon.